A photo of a server rack with many servers.

 Just as many systems will need scalable solutions for storing data, so will they need scalable solutions for computations, including computations that process large amounts of data and computations to serve many user requests.

-We will discuss four different strategies: (1) Services and microservices, where client requests are immediately answered as they come in, optimized for quick response time.
-(2) Batch processing to perform computations over very large amounts of data, which typically take minutes to days and are optimized for throughput.
-(3) Stream processing, which processes input events from a queue in near real-time, also optimized for throughput.
-(4) The lambda architecture that combines all three.
+We will discuss four different strategies: (1) services and microservices, where client requests are immediately answered as they come in, optimized for quick response time; (2) batch processing to perform computations over very large amounts of data, which typically take minutes to days and are optimized for throughput; (3) stream processing, which processes input events from a queue in near real-time, also optimized for throughput; and (4) the lambda architecture that combines all three.

 (Micro-)Services